aditya1183/Real-Estate/readme.md

 - **API Authentication**: All API endpoints are secured and require authentication for access.
 - **OTP Verification**: An OTP verification system is implemented to enhance security during user registration and login processes.
 - **Admin Access**: Admins can access a dedicated admin page.
 Upon accessing the admin page, admins must enter their credentials, after which an OTP is sent to the admin's registered email.
 This OTP must be entered to gain access to the admin functionalities.
+- **Upadte Profile**: in this user can update our profile and also add some additional inmformation

+- **Deleet Account**: user can delete our account but but first user enter your account password and if  password id correct then delete user accont and send a mail to the user account deleted
 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.